Klipper3d/klipper/docs/Annexed_Probe.md

 # Use in macros

-The annexed_probe module uses a delayed detach call so that it does not repeatedly dock and undock the probe from the toolhead when it is being used in the context of a homing macro.
-This works in most use cases, but if a call to heat-and-wait (M109, M190) comes too soon after the macros are done with the probe, it may result in the probe staying attached to the toolhead until after the heater is done heating.
-This can be avoided by placing a call to `DETACH_PROBE` after the probing commands, but before the heater commands.
+The annexed_probe module can use a delayed detach so that it does not repeatedly dock and undock the probe from the toolhead while it is being used in the context of a homing macro or slicer start gcode.
+This works in most cases, but if a call to heat-and-wait (M109, M190) or a toolhead move comes too soon after probing is finished, it may result in the probe staying attached to the toolhead until after the heater is done heating or the gcode move completes.
+This can be avoided by placing a call to `DETACH_PROBE` immediately _after_ the last command requiring the probe.

-example:
+example 1:

 Gcode file from slicer
 ```